 A penetration test is a simulated cyber attack.
-We conduct application (web, native, mobile), infrastructure and physical penetration tests.
+We regularly conduct application (web, native, mobile), infrastructure, IoT, embedded, automotive and physical penetration tests.

-Our consultants combine manual and automated testing with code reviews in order to achieve excellent coverage of your application or infrastructure.
+Our consultants combine manual and automated testing with code reviews in order to achieve excellent coverage of your system under test.
 We generally perform our testing in a white-box fashion in order to ensure a cost-effective relationship with our clients.

 The outcome of a penetration test is, in addition to an extensive report, a better understanding of your security posture and expert recommendations on how to improve it.

-A penetration test is an authorized, simulated cyber attack on a computer system, network or application.
+A penetration test is an authorized, simulated cyber attack on a computer system (embedded and vehicles included), network, or application.
 Most often the penetration testers are well informed of the system under test, has access to source code and are in contact with the systems' owners to provide correct and detailed results in a short time.

-A penetration test could have an element of physical presence at the recipient's premises and could be performed with different levels of awareness at the recipients, depending on the scope of the test.
+A penetration test could have an element of physical presence at the customer's premises and could be performed with different levels of awareness, depending on the scope of the test.

-It can be performed in several stages of the development and deployment/release cycle, for example when a new feature is implemented or a new system is about to be deployed.
-It all depends on the target and its life-cycle and/or requirements.
-It would be beneficial to conduct a penetration test on new features with enough time before they go into production, to resolve issues found and verify the fixes, but that is not always possible.
+It can be performed in several stages of the development and release cycles, for example when a new feature is implemented or a new system is about to be deployed.
+It all depends on the target, its life-cycle and applicable requirements.
+Penetration tests can also be performed on older systems to asses the security and clarify risks.
+Any vulnerabilities that are mitigated benefit from a verification test to confirm the solutions and investigate any new vulnerabilities or risks.

 Get in touch to inquire about a penetration test with our experienced team.